 ‘Sure.
 I’ll wait for you; I have something to check on the web anyway.’

-After a little while, he’s finished and gets impatient, ‘Why does it take so long?
+Toma finishes before Taïga.
+He waits a little while, watching her struggle with her message.
+‘Why does it take so long?
 Are you writing a book!?!’

 ‘Well, hurry up.
 We can’t stand around here for too long – if someone finds out about this, the place will be crowded and impossible to access.’

 Taïga clicks the send button in vain.
 ‘I’m sorry, but it doesn’t work.’